2.3.2 |

 language (which does not belong to the same family as the present

-sometimes by a sound written as r.
-(Yun is an irregular
+or sometimes by a sound transcribed as r.

-spelling for yün, in which ü is not a back but a
+ü is not a back but a front vowel.)

-front vowel.)
-Not all shengs and yuns can be combined.
-Especially the
+Not all shengs and yuns are compatible.

 Does the yun contain a back or front vowel, then it cannot always be

 combined with the y or the w.
-Thus the syllables ye

-instead of back vowel.)
-On the other hand, wo and wu
+On the other hand, wo and wu exist but not we and

 Now, when considering (human) languages in general again, it